aaronsnoswell/itunes-podcast-feed/README.md

     version of getID3 and place it somewhere nearby.
  2. Edit the configuration variables in feed.php to match your server set up all audio files must be within the same directory.
- 3. The URL to feed.php /is/ your feed url.
+ 3. The URL to feed.php _is_ your feed url.
     [Submit this to iTunes](http://support.apple.com/kb/HT1819) & enjoy.

 ## getID3